Mala-Z/DogShow/README.md

     Proper Form Validation
     “Join Now” button

-“About” page
+“About” page:
     Short description of the dog breed
     Information about where the even takes place
     Map of where the event will be held

-“Volunteer” page
+“Volunteer” page:
     Similar to ‘Home” page
     Form to become a volunteer

-“Contact Us” page
+“Contact Us” page:
     Form to submit information and comments

 ## Frameworks